Jason Fernandes: Blockchain and Cryptocurrency

 In December 2018, Fernandes became a biweekly guest on Malta’s BloxliveTV, for his opinion on cryptocurrency.
 He has since appeared on their "Crypto Now" and the "New On The Block" shows.
 In March 2019, they profiled Fernandes on their show "Be Influenced", which highlights people in the blockchain industry.

 In 2019, Fernandes decided to launch his own channel, TokenJay.TV, which promotes people in the blockchain industry and working in other technologies that promote sustainability.

+In 2021 AdLunam Inc. was co founded by Jason Fernandes, Nadja Bester and Lawrence C Hutson and was incorporated in the British Virgin Islands.
+Serving as a Launchpad and Accelerator for projects that mint tokens leading to a public offering called an IDO (Initial Dex Offering).
+It raised USD 1 Million Dollars in 24 hours and completed raising USD 2 Million dollars in 5 days successfully closing its funding round.

+Recently He was also profiled in Fortune India40 under 40 magazine edition.

+Fernandes often speaks on the subjects of cryptocurrency and blockchain at conferences and seminars.
+He has been a Keynote speaker at a Blockchain seminar at Padre Conceição College of Engineering (PCCE) in 2018.

+and has also taken the stage at the World Blockchain Summit 2023 in Dubai & Bangkok, WoW Summit Hong Kong, Tech Circus Event London UK, World Fintech Summit Singapore, Web 3 Carnival Bangalore among others.
+Jason Fernandes has also hosted the podcast, Diving Into Crypto.

-Awards and accolades
+Awards and Accolades

 Fernandes has been awarded the Seaside Startup Summit 2018 Award, Startup@Singapore Award, the First National Technopreneurship competition Award (Singapore), "Best Business Plan" award from Sybase at the Global Entrepreneurs Challenge at Stanford University, California, the Childnet International Award (UK) in 1999 and in 2000 he was featured on Rediff.com's "Achiever Track".
-In 2015, he won the Asian Scientist Writing Prize, for his piece entitled Moore’s Law and Evolution: How non biological evolution made Charles Darwin irrelevant, which focused on how evolution has been far outpaced by non-biological evolution and the age of the cyborg.
+In 2015, he won the Asian Scientist Writing Prize, for his piece entitled Moore’s Law and Evolution: How non-biological evolution made Charles Darwin irrelevant, which focused on how evolution has been far outpaced by non-biological evolution and the age of the cyborg.
 He also holds a patent for a Network DVR.
 In 2019, he was awarded the Karmaveer Chakra Award.